noam99/Explanation/README.md

 # Explanation
-Almost all my projects are private (in particular the more complex ones)
+Almost all my projects are private, in particular the more complex ones